Find Top-Rated Heat Pump Installation Contractors in USA

 Are heat pumps better for the environment?

 Yes, heat pumps are generally considered better for the environment because they don't directly burn fossil fuels to create heat..
-Heat pumps significantly reduce greenhouse gas emissions and reliance on fossil fuels.
+They use electricity, which can come from renewable sources, and some heat pumps use refrigerants with low global warming potential..
 Making the switch to a heat pump is a more environmentally responsible choice for managing your indoor climate.